-Request for Change in Review Cycle:
+Request for Change in Review Cycle

-Once a New Program application review cycle date has been selected and reserved, Candidate programs may file a written request to change the review cycle.
+Once a New Program application review cycle date has been selected and reserved, programs with Candidacy status may file a written request to change the review cycle.
 The newly selected review cycle cannot exceed 2 years from the time Candidacy status was granted.
-Requests must be accompanied by a fee (See Appendix B for current fee schedule) and are granted subject to availability.
+Requests must be accompanied by a fee (See Appendices for current fee schedule) and are granted subject to availability.

-Any program that fails to submit a completed New Program Application for Accreditation by its review cycle date, or a written request to change review cycles, will forfeit any and all fees paid and will have its Candidacy status removed.
+Any program that fails to submit a completed New Program Application for Accreditation by the assigned review cycle date or fails to submit a written request to change review cycles, will forfeit any and all fees paid and will have its Candidacy status removed.
 A new Application for Candidacy and fee would then be required if the program wishes to continue working towards accreditation.